-One of the most essential efforts within the AT&T Supplier Diversity Program is the Prime Supplier Participation Program.
-Since 1989, AT&T's prime supplier program has been helping its prime suppliers increase the utilization of minority, women and disabled-veteran owned businesses (M/WBE-DVBEs) in AT&T's supply chain through subcontracting and value added reseller arrangements.
-Prime suppliers are vital partners in the success of AT&T's Supplier Diversity Programs.
+The AT&T Prime Supplier Participation Program is one of the critical elements of AT&T's Supplier Diversity program.
+Established in 1989, AT&T's prime supplier program helps these major supplier partners to increase the utilization of minority, women and disabled-veteran owned businesses (M/WBE-DVBEs) in AT&T's supply chain through subcontracting and value added reseller arrangements.
 The AT&T supplier policy states that contracts valued at \$500,000 and more must contain terms requiring annual Diversity Participation Plans and Quarterly Reports.
 AT&T works closely with the prime suppliers to help them achieve their goals.
-Our step-by-step guide and training classes for strategic prime suppliers provide the necessary methods and procedures to ensure prime suppliers understand how to succeed in this significant initiative.
+AT&T provides a step-by-step guide and training classes for strategic prime suppliers to help them develop the necessary methods and procedures to succeed in this significant initiative.